febus982/bootstrap-python-fastapi/domains/README.md

     @wraps(f)
     def wrapper(*args, **kwds):
         if "book_repository" not in kwds.keys():
-            from storage.repositories.book_repository import BookRepository
+            from gateways.storage import BookRepository
+            kwds[
-            kwds["book_repository"] = BookRepository()  # Here we'll have to pass any required dependency for the repository elif not isinstance(kwds["book_repository"], BookRepositoryInterface):
+                "book_repository"] = BookRepository()  # Here we'll have to pass any required dependency for the repository elif not isinstance(kwds["book_repository"], BookRepositoryInterface):
             import warnings
             warnings.warn(